Call for applications: Dyslexia and Inclusive Practice GTCS Professional Recognition programme

 About the programme

-The fifth year of our exciting GTCS Professional Recognition programme will start in September 2025 and end in August 2026.
+The sixth year of our exciting GTCS Professional Recognition programme will start in September 2026 and end in August 2027.
 The programme was accredited by the GTCS in June 2021.

 The Dyslexia and Inclusive Practice Professional Recognition Programme was developed collaboratively with Education Scotland following an extended pilot that took place from 2017-2019.
 We built on the learning of the pilot through active engagement with the participants; therefore, the programme is grounded on their feedback, the impact of the professional learning on teachers and the learning of the programme tutors as a collaborative team.